Shifting Through The Seasons With Boosted Immunity

 Does Lack of Exposure to Harmful Microbes Weaken The Immune System?

 Reduced exposure to harmful microbes may reduce memory updates to the immune memory cells.
 This would reduce the activity of the innate immune system, but it shouldn’t weaken the ability to respond to new threats in a healthy immune system.

 The key is to maximize your immune health and look at your lifestyle.
 Some significant factors that reduce the immune system’s defense are listed above.

-Living an anti-inflammatory lifestyle strengthens your microbiota, immune, liver, and overall health.
+An anti-inflammatory lifestyle strengthens your microbiota, immune, liver, and overall health.
 Discuss it with your doctor.